htcondor/htcondor/docs/version-history/development-release-series-89.rst

   :ticket:`5622`

 - A new attribute ``ScratchDirFileCount`` was added to the Job ClassAd and to the Startd ClassAd.
-It contains the number of file in the job sandbox for the curent job.
+It contains the number of files in the job sandbox for the current job.
   This attribute will be refreshed as the same time that ``DiskUsage`` is refreshed.
   :ticket:`7486`